 Unsure of what experience level your client is?
 Learn our method of assessing client abilities in this free coaching course.

-Beginners should start training full-body three days a week.
-A good split is Monday, Wednesday, Friday.
+Beginners should do full-body workouts three days a week.
+We recommend a Monday, Wednesday, Friday training schedule.
 This will give them plenty of time to recover between sessions.

 For the training day, order exercises based on the amount of energy they require.
 This means starting with the most complex and compound exercises and finishing with the least complex and isolation exercises.